top of page

 4. Cape of St. Vincent

-Near Sagres is the Cape of St. Vincent, with its dramatic cliffs and rough terrain.
+Near Sagres lies the Cape of St. Vincent, characterized by its dramatic cliffs and rugged terrain.
 Not only is it one of the most stunning of all Algarve landscapes but a great place to spot migratory birds.
 The cliffs are an important site for migratory birds such as the black stork, griffon vulture, booted eagle, honey buzzard and alpine swift.
-Every October, the Sagres Birdwatching Festival, a major event to watch, takes place, attracting enthusiasts from all over the globe.
+Every October, the Sagres Birdwatching Festival, a major event, takes place, drawing enthusiasts from around the world.
 It's a great site for those targeting big birds of prey and migratory birds.

 • When to Go: Best in late fall through winter (October-March) for migrating birds, particularly raptors.